 A sound financial ecosystem is critical for functioning of any economy.
 It is defined by interaction of providers of funds - savers, users of funds - borrowers, financial institutions, and regulators.
 This system ensures smooth flow of funds between savers and borrowers; wherein, financial institutions provide platform for their interaction.
 Regulatory oversight safeguards the sanctity of this system.
 Like all systems, financial system has its own set of challenges.
 The most prominent being "Risk"; the risk that some participant may not be able to meet its commitments.
-All participants do their best to manage this risk to maximize their return.
-This is not possible unless we have independent information on this risk.
+Although risk is an opportunity embedded within the context of uncertainty and all participants do their best to manage this risk to maximize their return.
+However, confidence on risk quantification and its consequence management is not possible unless we have independent information on this risk.
 Here comes expertise of rating agencies, providing independent opinion on credit risk.
 Flow of funds is only possible when the provider of funds has confidence that user of funds will be able to return these in a timely manner and as committed.
 Ratings help build this confidence.
 A higher rating means higher likelihood of timely repayment compared to a low rating.
-Our ratings are forward-looking and reflect our expectations for future financial and operating performance.
-However, historical results are helpful in understanding patterns and trends of a company's performance as well as for peer comparisons.
+PACRA's ratings are forward-looking and reflect our expectations for future financial and operating performance.
+However, historical results are helpful in understanding patterns and trends of an entity's performance as well as for peer comparisons.

-0.1 Scope: This methodology applies to financial institutions, regulated by State Bank of Pakistan - the central bank.
+- Scope: This methodology applies to financial institutions, regulated by State Bank of Pakistan the central bank.
 The scope of this methodology covers all Banks, Development Financial Institutions and Micro Finance Banks.
 These Institutions are usually licensed to mobilize deposits and provide credit, while providing other financial services.
-The regulatory framework consists of the laws and regulations designed by SBP.

-0.2 Rating Framework: PACRA bases its analysis of financial institutes on a number of quantitative and qualitative factors, the most significant of which are covered below.
+The regulatory framework consists of the laws and regulations designed by SBP. - 0.2 Rating Framework: PACRA bases its analysis of financial institutes on a number of quantitative and qualitative factors, the most significant of which are covered below.
 No one factor has an overriding importance or is considered in isolation and all the factors are reviewed in conjunction.